openstack-archive/python-tempestconf/roles/generate-tempestconf-file/README.rst

    If checking of demo user abilities is desired to be enabled, set this variable to True.
-   When True, a set of tasks, where generation of tempest configuration is intended to fail, is included.
-The set includes also tasks, which create tempest resources.
-After that, the generation of the tempest configuration is suppossed to pass.
+   When True, a set of tasks for testing demo user is included.
+The set includes tasks, which create necessary tempest resources.
    NOTE: If the variable is set to True, it's needed to set cloud_admin variable as well, see info below.